nrwl/nx/docs/shared/plugins/organization-specific-plugin.md

 npx nx g @nx/plugin:plugin recommended --directory=tools/recommended
 ```

-This will create a `my-plugin` project that contains all your plugin code.
+This will create a `recommended` project that contains all your plugin code.

-## Create a Domain Library Generator
+## Create a Customized Library Generator

 To create a new generator run: